jeog/TOSDataBridge/README.md

 - **v0.7** \[branch 'v0.7'\] - 'stable' version that guarantees up-to-date binaries, signatures, and symbols (use the README from branch 'v0.7')

 - **v0.8** \[branch 'master'\] - development version that may lack up-to-date binaries, signatures, and/or symbols

+#### Recently Added to v0.8

+- 'CUSTOM' Topics - Users can now access the 19 CUSTOM columns/fields exported by TOS to get results from formulas, studies, scans etc. - if you can script it in TOS you can now export it via TOSDataBridge. (note: even if you change the name from say 'CUSTOM3' in TOS to 'MyGreatIndicator' TOSDataBridge still refers to that as 'CUSTOM3' or TOPICS::CUSTOM3)

 ### Quick Setup
 - - -